amartincolby/Rust-Quick-Guide/README.md

 computers, pleasing businesses.

 As software exploded in importance, business concerns had an increasing effect on languages, tools, and culture.
-After C, the next stage of this process was when Java removed even the compile step, instead opting to run all code inside a virtual machine.
+It is no surprise that C was not the end oflinguistic progress toward easier feature delivery and exploitation.
+Java, like C still among the most popular languages in the world, was introduced in 1990 and removed even the need to compile for specific architectures, instead opting to run all code inside a virtual machine.
 The performance was abysmal, but that did not stop its ascent.
 JavaScript brought this process to its ultimate conclusion, where code is not compiled at all, but run as-is in a runtime.
 It can be run instaneously, anywhere that supports the runtime.
 Unsurprisingly, even with performance far worse than Java or C, JavaScript can now be found running in every corner of the world.

-But now we are reverting.
-Performance is becoming important again.

-There are moral reasons.
+Features über alles.

+But as I said, things are changing.
+We spent decades focused almost entirely on faster delivery speed.
+We made industry-wide decisions in service of that goal.
+But just as a new generation of programmers is becoming dominant, notably having graduated into the smoldering wreckage of the dot-com bubble and thus having a natural skepticism for the status quo, so too are businesses realizing that prioritizing feature delivery over other concerns can have profoundly negative outcomes.
+There are moral consequences.
 A bad program can produce much more CO2 than a good program.
+A bad program can fail someone just when they need it most.
+A bad program actual cause harm to other systems.
 But I think the bigger motivation is because cloud computing is extremely expensive.
 If an organization is genuinely only "paying for what you use," then a language that is twice as fast as another could result in a massive decrease in monthly cloud charges.
+That is a performance difference that would not be excited anyone fifteen years ago, but today, the bean counters start paying attention to what the geeks are saying.

+And so we have Rust.
+Or perhaps I should say so we have the _popularity_ of Rust.
+Rust was going to be created regardless of the market, as is the wont of geeks, but it is the specifics of our sociocultural age, our techno-mores, that has allowed Rust to reach a stunning level of recognition and interest.
+Rust has even achieved what no other language could in over twenty-five years: be included in Linux's codebase.
+It has done all of this while being a stunningly academic language.

 Unfortunately, unlike symbols, which are pure and Platonic, the machine state is unpredictable and messy.
 One command can easily be incompatible with another,